Cameron-IPFSPodcasting/podcast-Gateway/README.md

 - Sample [virtualhost.conf](https://github.com/Cameron-IPFSPodcasting/podcast-Gateway/blob/main/sample-apache-virtualhost.conf) for apache.
 - Sample [location.conf](https://github.com/Cameron-IPFSPodcasting/podcast-Gateway/blob/main/sample-nginx-location.conf) for nginx.

+### DNS Resolution
+IPFS uses multiaddr for node resolution.
+Setup your DNS by adding a TXT records for _dnsaddr.
+Use [this link](https://github.com/multiformats/multiaddr/blob/master/protocols/DNSADDR.md) to setup your gateway's DNS record.

 ### Sample / Test urls
 These links use the ipfspodcasting gateway (which is configured to check the url for a valid format).
 You can test your gateway by changing the domain to match your gateway's url...